ariesshrimp/ratticusscript/README.md

 ## Webmentions and IndieAuth
 My website doubles as a personal log-in for all my online profiles.
 IndieAuth is pretty cool.
 It's a technology that abstracts oAuth and treats your website as a proxy.
 It only requires you to add a few tags to your HTML that it can use as a hook for authentication.
 Then you add a link to your website on oAuth platforms like Twitter and Github.
 Boom.
 You now have a single, centralized online persona that you can use to login and signup for almost anything.
 Note that as of this writing (October, 2016) Facebook does not currently support IndieAuth.

+## Library Links
+This isn't fancy tech, but I really like that my book list links to Overdrive to show you the nearest library where you can find the book!
+Libraries are an amazing and very underused public good.
+Go to the library!